oracle/opengrok/README.txt

 (/var/opengrok/etc/configuration.xml).

-To configure the webapp source.war, look into the parameters defined in WEB-INF/web.xml of source.war (use jar or zip/unzip or your preffered zip tool to get into it - e.g. extract the web.xml file from source.war ($ unzip source.war WEB-INF/web.xml) file, edit web.xml and re-package the jar file (zip -u source.war WEB-INF/web.xml) ) file and change those web.xml
+To configure the webapp source.war, look into the parameters defined in WEB-INF/web.xml of source.war (use jar or zip/unzip or your preferred zip tool to get into it - e.g. extract the web.xml file from source.war ($ unzip source.war WEB-INF/web.xml) file, edit web.xml and re-package the jar file (zip -u source.war WEB-INF/web.xml) ) file and change those web.xml